 Current Research on Lemon

-Hundreds of studies have referred to the benefits of lemon essential oil, and exploring the dozens of traditional uses.
+Hundreds of studies have referred to the benefits of lemon essential oil and exploring the dozens of traditional uses.
 Its most prominent component, limonene, is likely the key to its potency, found in many citrus oils.
 Its cancer-fighting potential is impressive, as well.
 With such a strong foundational composition, it’s not surprising that the science is catching up to 1,000-year-tradition at breakneck speed!

 Alzheimer’s and Dementia

 Dementia occurs when brain nerve cells become damaged.
-Being that this affect several areas of the brain, people experience dementia quite differently.
-There are various types of dementias, and they are often categorized by the part of the brain damaged and whether the condition worsens.
+Being that this affects several areas of the brain, people experience dementia quite differently.
+There are various types of dementia, and they are often categorized by the part of the brain damaged and whether the condition worsens.
 Alzheimer’s disease, the most common cause of dementia in seniors over 65 years old is, has been researched extensively and essential oils can be of great help.

 For instance, the effects of aromatherapy were evaluated on elderly people suffering from dementia, with the majority being diagnosed with Alzheimer’s disease.
 They were given rosemary and lemon inhalations in the morning, then lavender and orange in the evening.
 Through multiple tests and forms of analysis, the “patients showed significant improvement in personal orientation” without any deleterious side effects.
 (12)